GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-migration/globaly-unique-keys/README.md

 This Terraform example illustrates launching multiple bulk migration Datafllow jobs for a MySQL to Spanner migration with the following assumptions -

-1. Primary keys across logical and physical shards are **globally unique**.
-A good example of this is having `UUIDs` as PKs at source.
-2. MySQL source can establish network connectivity with Dataflow.
+1. MySQL source can establish network connectivity with Dataflow.
-3. Appropriate permissions are added to the service account running Terraform to allow resource creation.
+2. Appropriate permissions are added to the service account running Terraform to allow resource creation.
-4. Appropriate permissions are provided to the service account running Dataflow to write to Spanner.
+3. Appropriate permissions are provided to the service account running Dataflow to write to Spanner.
-5. A GCS bucket has been provided to write the DLQ records to.
+4. A GCS bucket has been provided to write the DLQ records to.

 Given these assumptions, it copies data from multiple source MySQL databases to the same Spanner database.